Cardiomyopathy refers to heart muscle disease. The

 Tests may include:

-arm or leg) to detect problems with the
+(usually in the arm or leg) to detect problems

 When heart failure is due to blockages in the coronary